Git Borg Linker

 It can be used with the following command:

-gblk pull KEY
+gblk pull KEY ARCHIVES

 Where KEY is the name of a global or local remote.
 Path are not supported!.
+And ARCHIVE is an archive name defined in the .borg repository or a branch/tag name of the git repository

 Here are the steps that the pull command execute: